List of It's Always Sunny in Philadelphia characters: Rickety Cricket

-In season 9, he suffers horrific facial burns when he's locked in Mac and Dennis's apartment during "The Gang Squashes Their Beefs" when a fire breaks out (ironically, he was not even invited because the Gang didn't consider him someone they'd wronged), leaving the entire left side of his head covered in scar tissue.
+In season 9, he suffers horrific facial burns when he is locked in Mac and Dennis's apartment during "The Gang Squashes Their Beefs" when a fire breaks out (ironically, he was not even invited because the gang did not consider him someone they had wronged, due to their malicious, narcissistic behavior), leaving the entire left side of his head covered in scar tissue.
 In season 10, when Charlie and Mac seek him out to help make their old friend Psycho Pete crazy and fun again, he is fully homeless and describes in disgusting detail the sex acts he must perform to earn money for alcohol and other drugs (frequently remarking that it will cost a six pack of beer for him to perform oral sex).
 Also from season 10 onwards, his crack-addicted life on the streets has resulted in him losing many of his teeth.
 By seasons 10 and 11, he often casually appears in the bar to use its bathroom to smoke PCP in, and/or to perform sex acts for money.
 After having half of his head nearly burned off, he also stops giving any thought whatsoever to his physical appearance, with long, filthy, matted hair and scraggly beard.
 While he occasionally gives himself wipe-down showers in the bar's bathroom, he is almost always covered in an extensive coating of dirt and grime.
 In the season 11 episode "Dee Made a Smut Film", Cricket says that a cat bit off one of his toes at some point, and describes in exacting detail how he was involved in a dog orgy (almost bragging about it).

 Cricket is given his own storyline in the season 12 episode "A Cricket's Tale".
 In the episode, his father finds him and gives him a chance to turn his life around and work at his company.
-Cricket accepts the job offer and starts turning his life around and meets a woman he falls in love with.
+Cricket accepts the job offer, starts turning his life around, and meets a woman he falls in love with.
 However, it turns out that Cricket was hallucinating from PCP and that the woman is actually a dog.
 Dejected, Cricket decides to turn back to his old lifestyle.
 In the episode, the gang casually mentions that they injected a GPS pet tracking chip into Cricket's body, without his knowledge.

+Cricket is now often seen as a supporting character who assists the gang in different situations, usually out of a desperate attempt to survive.
+Even then, the gang still treats him awfully, such as calling him a street rat.